David-Lor/Python-DotEnv-Settings-Handler/README.md

 DATABASE_DB=mydb
 ```

-Then, create a new class inheriting from SettingsHandler:
+Then, create a new class inheriting from BaseSettingsHandler:
-- SettingsHandler inherits from pydantic.BaseSettings, working in a similar manner as pydantic.BaseModel.
+- BaseSettingsHandler inherits from pydantic.BaseSettings, working in a similar manner as pydantic.BaseModel.
 Check [pydantic documentation](https://pydantic-docs.helpmanual.io/) to know more about it.
-- Basically you must define on your custom class the wanted ENV variables, which must have the same name as on the .env file.
+- Basically you must define on your custom class the wanted ENV variables as fields (class attributes), which must have the same name as on the .env file.
 - You can define a default value to be used if a certain variable is not defined on the .env file (in the example: DATABASE_SERVER, DATABASE_PORT).
 - You should set the data type (str, int) on the values without default value (in the example: DATABASE_USER, DATABASE_PASSWORD, DATABASE_DB).
 - If an env variable without default value not exists, when creating an instance of MySettings() a pydantic exception will be raised, asking to fill a required class attribute.